mhzed/wstunnel/readme.md

 ## Usage

-Run the websocket tunnel server at port 8080:
+Run the websocket tunnel server at port 8080 on all interfaces:

-    wstunnel -s 8080
+    wstunnel -s 0.0.0.0:8080

 Run the websocket tunnel client: